HK Co. Essentials - Change of Shareholder

 The number of shares he/she intends to sell;

-The name, address and contract information of the potential buyer;
+The name, address and contact information of the potential buyer;

 Step 2 - Preparation of mandatory documents of Share Transfer

-For preparation of documents, the new shareholder is required to provide the identity documents, also to allow the agent to conduct Know Your Customer (KYC) process; then below is the documents list:-
+For the preparation of documents, the new shareholder is required to provide the identity documents, also to allow the agent to conduct the Know Your Customer (KYC) process; then below is the documents list:-

 The notice of the intended sale – optional internal record, and if was not prepared in advance by the seller (existing shareholder) to complete the record;